Xilinx/XRT/src/runtime_src/doc/toc/xbutil2.rst

     - The --device (or -d) used to specify the device to be reset
     - The --type (or -t) can be used to specify the reset type.
-Currently only supported reset type is hot reset
+Currently supported reset type

+         - hot: A hot reset (default)

 **Example commands**